unreal-garden/unreal-garden-site/README.md

 - Check out the [TODO](#to-do) list, do some of those
 - Write articles or fix existing articles.
 - Create or improve documentation for specifiers.
-- Link your own tutorials by adding an external link
+- Link your own tutorials by adding an external link.

 ## Running and Testing